Michigan State University

 Classical Mechanics and Electromagnetism in Accelerator Physics

 Jeffrey Eldred and Jayakar "Charles" Thangaraj, Fermilab; Stephen Webb, RadiaSoft LLC

 Purpose and Audience

 The course focuses on several topics of classical mechanics and electrodynamics of particular importance for accelerator physics.

 Physics: Upper level undergraduate Classical Mechanics and Electromagnetism.

 Recommended: USPAS course "Fundamentals of Accelerator Physics and Technology with Simulations and Measurements Lab" class or equivalent.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

 The two-week course includes lectures in the morning (3 hrs. per class day), and afternoon review and exercise sessions (minimum of 3 hrs. per class day).
-Daily problem sets will be assigned to complete outside of class and turned in the next day.
-Instructors will be available during evening homework sessions.
-There will be a final exam at the conclusion of the course and a midterm exam at the end of the first week.
+There will be a final exam at the conclusion of the course.

-Students will be evaluated based on the following performances: Homework assignments (70% grade), Final Exam (20% grade), First Week Exam (10% grade).
+Students will be evaluated based on the following performances: Homework Assignments (70%), Final Exam (20%), First Week Exam (10%).